Logo - Business Development Bank of Canada - BDC

 For marketing purposes, you may choose to carry out your business under a different name than your legal one.
 This will be your trade name, also known as an operating name.
 Typically, it appears on a website or a storefront.

-Tip: Make sure you find out what the registration process is for each province and/or territory where you want to operate.
-You can find that by going to the registry of the respective jurisdiction(s).
+• Find out what the registration process is for each province or territory where you want to operate.

 Trademark